-Any resident of Tinley Park or Orland Hills, regardless of age, may apply for a Tinley Park Public Library card.
+Any resident of incorporated Tinley Park or Orland Hills, regardless of age, is eligible for a Tinley Park Public Library card.
 Children under the age of 18 must be accompanied by a parent or legal guardian and the signature of the parent or legal guardian is required on the application and library card.
-To qualify for a library card you must live in incorporated Tinley Park or Orland Hills, and must show current proof of residency.
+Residents living in unincorporated areas of high school districts 228 and 230 may apply for a Tinley Park Library card for a fee.
+To qualify for a library card you must show current proof of residency.
 Acceptable verifications of residency are one of the following:

 - Illinois drivers license with current address *No photocopies accepted

 - Illinois state I.D. with current address *No photocopies accepted

 - Auto Insurance card/ Declaration page with current address

 - United States of America issued Green Card with current address*